dini-ag-kim/avram/specification.md

 A **code** is a non-empty string.
 A **code definition** is a JSON object with optional keys:

+* `code` with the code
 * `label` with the name of the code
 * `description` with additional description of the code
+* `created` with a timestamp when this code was introduced
+* `modified` with a timestamp when this code was updated
 * `total` with a non-negative integer to indicate the number of times this code has been found
 * `records` with a non-negative integer to indicate the number of records this code has been found in

-* `created` with a timestamp when this code was introduced
-* `modified` with a timestamp when this code was updated
+Optional key `code` of a code definition must be equal to the key of the code definition in its codelist.

 A **codelist directory** is a JSON object that maps referenced codelists to explicit codelists.